Arclight (Marvel Comics): Publication history

 Arclight first appeared in silhouette in Uncanny X-Men #210 (Oct.
 1986), then made her first full appearance the following month in issue #211 (Nov.
 1986).
 Both issues served as chapters in the "Mutant Massacre" crossover that involved the X-Men, the spin-off team X-Factor, and other Marvel Comics heroes such as Thor, Power Pack, and Daredevil.
 Arclight, along with many of the Marauders, was created specifically for the "Mutant Massacre" story by Chris Claremont and John Romita Jr. In reference to this crossover, X-Factor writer/artist Walt Simonson said that "when Jon Bogdanove drew Arclight in Power Pack, she had a much different figure than I gave her in X-Factor.
 But I went back and did a little bit of revision work in my book after I'd seen what John had done".

 Originally, Arclight is said to be a veteran of the Vietnam War.
-Eventually, this proved problematic since modern Marvel Comics stories exist on a sliding timeline: new comics take place around the date of publication, while events in the past are now understood to be pushed forward from their original publication date, compressing time so that characters do not age too rapidly or in real-time.
-Since characters such as Arclight age at the rate of a normal human being, it became uncertain how they could seem to be in their prime in 21st-century stories yet have served in the Vietnam War.
+Eventually, this proved problematic since modern Marvel Comics stories exist on a sliding timeline: new comics take place around the date of publication, while events in the past are now understood to be pushed forward from their original publication date, compressing time so that characters do not age too rapidly or in real time.
+Since characters such as Arclight age at the rate of a normal human, it became uncertain how they could seem to be in their prime in 21st-century stories yet have served in the Vietnam War.
 A similar problem existed for characters such as the Punisher.
 To address this, the 2019 miniseries History of the Marvel Universe revised canon, revealing that a war was fought for decades in the fictional Asian country Siancong, ending only a few years before the rise of the modern superhero era.
 As a result, Arclight and other characters are now said to be veterans of the Siancong War.

-Following conflicts with the X-Men in "Mutant Massacre" and the 1989 crossover "Inferno", Arclight was depicted as a member of the Femizons team in the comic book series Captain America (volume 1).
-She was then seen again as a member of the Marauders in 1996 and was often part of the team in their subsequent stories.
+Following conflicts with the X-Men in "Mutant Massacre" and the 1989 crossover "Inferno", Arclight was depicted as a member of the Femizons team in the comic book series Captain America.
+She was then seen again as a member of the Marauders in 1996, and was often part of the team in their subsequent stories.

 In the 2019 event Dawn of X, a new mutant community was formed on the living island Krakoa, providing sanctuary and amnesty for mutants.
-While Mister Sinister and the Marauder known as Scalphunter relocated to the island, Arclight and the other original Marauders (with the exception of Sabretooth) decided to shun the offer of amnesty.
+While Mister Sinister and the Marauder Scalphunter relocated to the island, Arclight and the other original Marauders (with the exception of Sabretooth) declined the offer of amnesty.
 Dawn of X featured a new team calling itself the Marauders formed on Krakoa, led by Kitty Pryde and involving several former X-Men members.
-The 2020 series Hellions revealed that Arclight and her other old teammates had made their new home in the Essex State Home for Foundlings, an orphanage formerly owned by Sinister where he secretly kept a lab and clone banks.
+The 2020 series Hellions revealed that Arclight and her teammates had made their new home in the Essex State Home for Foundlings, an orphanage formerly owned by Sinister where he secretly kept a lab and clone banks.